Bats have suffered a serious decline due to loss of habitat, timber

 whether they are there or not, it is protected and both the bats and the box need to be left undisturbed.
 So

-unless you have an appropriate licence from English Nature you should
+unless you have an appropriate licence from Natural England you should

 not inspect bat boxes where bats are known to be roosting.